Squaw Valley Alpine Meadows Operations Updates | COVID-19

 **Please check back on this page for our most updated information**

-After careful thought and deliberation of our duty in the face of the COVID-19 (Coronavirus) outbreak, and in what we believe is in the best interest of our guests, employees and local communities, Squaw Valley Alpine Meadows will suspend operations starting the morning of Sunday, March 15, until further notice.
-All lift operations, retail, rental services, and activities will be closed.
+After careful thought and deliberation of our duty in the face of the COVID-19 (Coronavirus) outbreak, and in what we believe is in the best interest of our guests, employees and local communities, Squaw Valley Alpine Meadows suspended operations starting the morning of Sunday, March 15, until further notice.
+All lift operations, aerial tram, retail and rental services are closed.

-We will work directly with our guests in canceling their visit and will provide refunds to those who have hotel and other bookings during this closure period.
-We anticipate heavy call volume over the next several days and appreciate guests’ patience as we work hard to respond to all inquiries.
+We are working directly with our guests in canceling their visits and will provide refunds to those who have hotel reservations made through SquawAlpine.com and other Squaw Alpine product purchases during this closure period.
+We anticipate heavy call volumes and appreciate guests’ patience as we work hard to respond to all inquiries.

 Read the full statement here.

 The resort will be closed for lift operations and aerial tram rides until further notice, and we will monitor any changes in government and health guidelines, as well as the situation in our community, to determine if reopening is feasible.

 Can I skin up and ski or ride the mountain while it is closed?